Contingencyplana/toysoldiers_ai_0/production/campaign2/README.md

 5) Checkpoint + one-more-run prompt.

 Next steps to wire real UI:
-- Bind wheel slots to DSL ids above; call the router in tools/campaign2_command_sim.py to validate glyph chains.
+- Bind wheel slots to DSL ids above; call `CommandTelemetry.record_command` for every cast/ping and `record_ui_state/record_revive/record_one_more_prompt` for HUD signals.
-- Emit emoji_latency_sample for each command (latency from wheel open -> cast).
+- Use `CommandTelemetry.export_payloads` to feed UI logs or `write_outputs` to mirror to logs/ + attachments; emit `emoji_latency_sample` per command (latency from wheel open -> cast).
-- Keep guardrails intact (no free text) and mirror telemetry to the hub alongside cadence/emitter smoke.
+- Keep guardrails intact (no free text) and mirror telemetry to the hub alongside cadence/emitter smoke once a real playtest runs.